broch/broch.github.io/posts/build-your-own-wai-framework.md

 ["eek"]  -> error "eek!"
 ```

 Requesting the URL `/eek` from a browser returns the text response "Something went wrong" with a 500 response code.
 This is the default response produced by Warp's internal error handler and it is easily customized [^warp-exception].
 Alternatively we can catch the exception ourselves.
-We still need a function to convert our router into an `Application`, so we can do it there
+We still need a function to convert our router into an `Application`, so we can do it there:

 ``` haskell